 You could outsource your payroll instead of using payroll software

-- Many companies specialise in payroll.
+- Many companies specialise in managing payroll for companies.

 - Your accountant may also be able to run payroll for you.

-2. The advantages
+2. The advantages of payroll software

 The software automates repetitive tasks

 - You can pay people weekly or monthly.